 There is no reason for doubt.
 Ricketts designed all the headpieces from February 1889 onwards.
 The first one is not signed, but the second one is (March 1889).

-The double-lined square within the wreath is a simplification of Ricketts's monogram which he used to sign in the same number for a tailpiece.
+The double-lined square within the wreath is a simplification of Ricketts's monogram which he used to sign a tailpiece in the same instalment.